deikdesign/tic-tac-toe/README.md

 1. Open the Terminal and go to the folder you desire to clone the game in.
 2. Clone this project by Writing "git clone https://github.com/deikdesign/tic-tac-toe"
 3. Go inside the "tic-tac-toe" folder you've just cloned. (cd tic-tac-toe)
-4. Write "ruby main.rb" in the terminal to execute the game.
+4. Write "ruby ./bin/main.rb" in the terminal to execute the game.

 ## Game Instructions